Unease/mctas.com/content/tutorials/installation/setup_mclauncher/_index.md

 ---
 title: "Setup with Minecraft Launcher"
-icon: ""
+icon: "/icons/Launcher.png"
-alt: ""
+alt: "Minecraft Launcher icon"
-description: "Setup mods with the vanilla minecraft launcher"
+description: "Setup mods with the vanilla Minecraft launcher"
 ---
 ## MC version 1.14+
 We use the fabric modloader for mods in 1.14+